How to feel fall AF in Los Angeles, a primer:

 Because we skip from blazing summer directly to darkness and rain here, fall is somewhat open to this kind of interpretation.
-I prefer to start mine the second week of September, right when pumpkin spice starts showing up at Whole Foods but before the Christmas decorations come out.
-This is my cue for when the mushrooms get good.
-I pretty much black out when I see perfectly round, tiny, chunky lil creminis for sale, and days later realized they would need to become something soon.
-To build a worthy first-of-fall meal around them, I did some math.
+I prefer to start mine the second week of September, right when pumpkin spice starts showing up at Whole Foods but before the Christmas decorations come out — but true fall doesn’t start until December, when we get the first massive rain that drowns all my outdoor cacti.
+This is my cue to start mushrooming.
+I pretty much black out when I see perfectly round, tiny, chunky lil creminis for sale, and the rest of the ingredients I have need to get on board.

 just look at those burnished fall tones!

-Although none have the iconic status of like, Carbonara, turns out there are a number of authentic Italian recipes that fall under this general umbrella.
+Although this dish doesn’t have the iconic status of like, carbonara, turns out there are a number of authentic Italian recipes that fall under this general umbrella.
 The template is Pasta alla Boscaiola in Italy, a fall-symbolizing dish in Tuscan trattorias that's built almost exclusively to brag about your village's abundance of mushrooms.
-Its translation is "Woodsman's Pasta," which I assume is what led to the inclusion of the smoked pork (you can allegedly use sausage as well).
-After that, anything goes.
+Its translation is "Woodsman's Pasta," which I assume is what led to the inclusion of the pork, but after that anything goes.
 Some people add olives or other fall-harvest vegetables.
 Many include cream; some include far more of it than others.
-People love to get in comment wars about whether the tomatoes are canon, but since I like the Tuscans and generally think they have good ideas, I started with this version and did what all Italians do: modified it and then pretended my way was the right way all along.
+People love to get in comment wars about whether the tomatoes are canon, but since I like the Tuscans and generally think they have good ideas, I did what all they do: started with the basics, modified it heavily, and then pretended my way was the right way all along.

-While the original calls for thinly sliced mushrooms, I chose instead to throw a mix of whole and quartered cremini caps into the bacon fat until approaching totally crisp, and then mixing pulverized porcini powder into white wine to build the sauce.
-The tomatoes and bacon fat created a burnished, brownish mix on their own, which looked a hell of a lot better after I stirred in the cream (about half of what most recipes call for).
+While the original calls for thinly sliced mushrooms, I chose instead to saute up some quartered cremini caps until approaching totally crisp, and then deglazing with vodka.
+The tomatoes and pork fat created a burnished, brownish mix on their own, which looked a hell of a lot better after I stirred in the cream (about half of what most recipes call for).
 Since I was using chunkier shrooms here, I chose a chunk-friendly pasta, mezzi rigatoni, but most tube shapes will work.

 Effortful time: 15 minutes

-Pour in the tomato puree and add the thyme, and stir to combine bacon fats.
+Pour in the tomato puree and add the thyme and salt.
 Bring to a simmer, then turn down so the sauce is just barely bubbling, but definitely cooking.
-The sauce at this point will be a dirty, grungy brown with dark lumps in it.
-This is a good sign that you've built your earthy smoky flavors properly, like a true and proud woodsman.
+The sauce at this point will start to turn a dirty, grungy red-brown with dark lumps in it.
+This is a good sign that you've built your earthy flavors properly, like a true and proud woodsman.
 Stir often to keep things moving.

 Right around now, you'll want to add your pasta.
 Undercook the pasta by about 2 1/2 - 3 minutes from package directions.
 It has to cook a second time in the sauce.

-Save 1 cup pasta cooking water and drain.
-Add the pasta directly to the sauce and stir to coat.
-Pour in the cream and heat for 3-4 more minutes, so that everything is evenly hot and the pasta is fully al dente.
-Adjust salt.
+When pasta is done, add it directly to the sauce and stir to coat.
+Pour in the cream and heat for 3-4 more minutes, stirring often, so that everything is evenly hot and the pasta is fully al dente.

-Tuck each lil mushroom and bacon chunk into a rigatoni hole, swirl in extra sauce, and marvel at what true compatibility looks like.
+Tuck each lil mushroom and sausage chunk into a rigatoni hole, swirl in extra sauce, and marvel at what true compatibility looks like.